Bullipe/Bullipe.github.io/_pages/teaching.md

 author_profile: true
 ---

-##Instructor 🎙️
+# Instructor 🎙️

-Financial Accounting – The Language of Business 👥💼: Bachelors at Hamstech 2022 Overall rating: 6.70/7.00
+## Financial Accounting – The Language of Business (Bachelors at Hamstech)

-(Knowledge: 6.62/7.00; Communication: 6.52/7:00)
+**Overall rating:** 6.70/7.00
+**Knowledge:** 6.62/7.00
+**Communication:** 6.52/7:00

+Feedback from students:

+- "An amazing lecture!"
+- "Bullipe broke down complex concepts into relatable examples."
+- "The instructor was knowledgeable in the subject and communicated with a coherent flow of ideas."

-Statistical Modeling with JMP 📊🧮: Executive Doctoral Program at ISB 2021 Overall rating: 6.92/7.00
+## Statistical Modeling with JMP (Executive Doctoral Program at ISB)

-(Knowledge: 6.85/7.00; Communication: 7:00/7:00)
+**Overall rating:** 6.92/7.00
+**Knowledge:** 6.85/7.00
+**Communication:** 7:00/7:00

+Feedback from students:

+- "Bullipe was very supportive and accessible for clarifications.
+He had immense patience in handling queries and also took an extra session."
+- "Bullipe was wonderful and very accessible.
+He took time to explain the concepts and I would rate him very high."
+- "Bullipe is a brilliant resource and I wish him the best."

-##Teaching Assistant 📚
+# Teaching Assistant 📚

-Accounting: Executive Doctoral Program at ISB 2019 – 2020
+## Accounting (Executive Doctoral Program at ISB, 2019 – 2020)

-Assisted Prof. Jake Thomas (Yale)
+**Assisted:** Prof. Jake Thomas (Yale)

-Statistical Modeling: Executive Doctoral Program at ISB 2020 – 2021 Assisted Prof. Richard Waterman (Wharton)
+## Statistical Modeling (Executive Doctoral Program at ISB, 2020 – 2021)

+**Assisted:** Prof. Richard Waterman (Wharton)

-Theoretical Accounting: Doctoral Program at ISB 2020 – 2021
+## Theoretical Accounting (Doctoral Program at ISB, 2020 – 2021)

-Assisted Prof. Swaminathan Sridharan (Kellogg)
+**Assisted:** Prof. Swaminathan Sridharan (Kellogg)